-To achieve this goal, we need a model able to describe the two population's mortality.
-Many authors have proposed stochastic multi-population models for mortality such as Bayraktar and Young [3], Barbarin [1] and Dahl et al. [7].
-Recently, some continuous-time models such as the general multi-population mortality surface model proposed by Jevtić and Regis [20], or the multi-cohort models used by De Rosa et al. [8] and Sherris et al. [29], have emerged.
+To achieve this goal, we developed a model capable of describing the mortality of the reference and the insurer's populations.
+Many authors have proposed stochastic multi-population models for mortality, such as Bayraktar and Young [3], Barbarin [1] and Dahl et al. Dahl et al. [6].
+Moreover, some continuous-time models such as the general multi-population mortality surface model proposed by Jevtić and Regis [19], and the multi-cohort models used by De Rosa et al. [8] and Sherris et al. [28], have emerged recently.

-In our study, the mortality model should not only be able to forecast mortality, but must also enable the valuation of longevity derivatives.
-Affine models could be good candidates because they meet these criteria (Huang et al. [17] and Xu et al. [33]).
-In addition to their proven robustness in terms of mortality prediction (Luciano and Vigna [25], and Zeddouk and Devolder [34]), these affine models have the advantage of facilitating the pricing of the longevity derivatives and allow adopting the pricing framework developed in finance for the valuation of the financial assets.
-Thus, we use a one-cohort affine model that we redesign into a multipopulation model.
+Our mortality model needed not only to forecast mortality, but also to enable the valuation of longevity derivatives.
+Therefore, affine models are good candidates because they meet these criteria (Huang et al. [17] and Xu et al. [32]).
+In addition to their proven robustness in terms of mortality prediction (Luciano and Vigna [24], and Zeddouk and Devolder [33]), affine models have the advantage of facilitating the pricing of longevity derivatives and enabling the adoption of the pricing framework developed in finance for the valuation of financial assets.
+Thus, we used a one-cohort affine model that we redesigned into a multi-population model.

-More specifically, in our framework we use the Hull and White process to provide different multipopulation models, depending on eventual differences between the reference and the insurer's population.
+Specifically, we used the Hull and White process in our framework to provide different multi-population models, depending on eventual differences between the reference population and the insurer's population.

-Once the basis risk is modelled, our other contribution consists in providing fair prices of the proposed hedging instrument in closed form when possible, using the Cost of Capital method, which is in line with the directives of Solvency II.
-In addition, we use some other classical pricing approaches for comparison purposes.
-Then, we provide different hedging options using longevity derivatives, depending on the insurer's strategy and risk aversion.
-In fact, the modelling and pricing framework proposed in this paper offer to hedgers different longevity risk management options to reduce, or completely cover their exposure to longevity risk.
+Our other contribution consists in providing fair prices for the proposed hedging instrument (in closed form when possible), using the Cost of Capital method (COC), which aligns with the directives of Solvency II.
+In addition, we used other classical pricing approaches for comparison.
+Then, depending on the insurer's strategy and risk aversion, we provided different hedging options using longevity derivatives.
+The modelling and pricing framework proposed in this paper offer hedgers various strategies to reduce or completely cover their exposure to longevity risk.

-This paper in organized as follow: in Section 2, we propose a multi-population model to describe mortality for the reference and insurer's population.
-In Section 3, we briefly give the definition of the S-forward contract and its pricing, then in section 4.2, we define the S-exchange contract and we give closed-form formulas of its price under some classical financial pricing approaches, as well as under the Cost of Capital approach.
-In Section 5, we investigate three different special cases to model the insurance population mortality.
-In Section 6, we give a numerical illustration of the prices using Belgian data.
-We provide sensitivity tests related to the different parameters in Section 7, and different longevity hedging strategies are then proposed in Section 8.
-Finally, in Section 9, we conclude.
+This paper is organised as follows: In Section 2, we propose a multi-population model to describe mortality for the reference and insurer's population.
+In Section 3, we briefly define the S-forward contract and its pricing, then in Section 4, we define the S-exchange contract and provide closed-form formulas of its price under some classical financial pricing approaches, as well as the Cost of Capital approach.
+In Section 5, we investigate three special cases to model the insurance population's mortality.
+Then, in Section 6, we present a numerical illustration of the prices using Belgian data.
+We provide sensitivity tests related to the different parameters in Section 7, and propose different longevity hedging strategies in Section 8.
+Finally, Section 9 concludes the paper.

-2 Multi-population modeling in continuous time
+2 Multi-population modelling in continuous time

-In order to assess the basis risk, we need to use a model that is able to capture the mortality trends in the reference population and in the insurer's population, whose risk is to be hedged.
-We will model mortality for a given population using a single explanatory variable, which is the intensity of mortality μ_x at age x defined by:
+In order to assess the basis risk, we need to use a model able to capture mortality trends in both the reference population and the insurer's population, whose risk is to be hedged.
+We model mortality for a given population using a single explanatory variable, the intensity of mortality $\mu_x$ at age x defined by:

-$$\mu_x = \lim{\Delta \to 0} \frac{\mathbb{P}[x < \bar{T} \le x + \Delta \mid \bar{T} > x]}{\Delta},\tag{1}$$ where \overline{T} is a random variable that represents the future lifetime of an individual.
+$$\mu_x = \lim{\Delta \to 0} \frac{\mathbb{P}[x < \bar{T} \le x + \Delta \mid \bar{T} > x]}{\Delta},\tag{1}$$ where $\overline{T}$ is a random variable that represents the future lifetime of an individual.